Sickle cell disease: Genetics

-The gene defect is a single nucleotide mutation of the β-globin gene, which results in glutamate being substituted by valine at position 6 of the β-globin chain.
-Hemoglobin S with this mutation is referred to as HbS, as opposed to the normal adult HbA.
+The gene defect is a single nucleotide mutation of the β-globin gene, which results in the amino acid glutamic acid being substituted by valine at position 6 of the β-globin chain.
+Haemoglobin S with this mutation is referred to as HbS, as opposed to the normal adult HbA.
 Under conditions of normal oxygen concentration, this causes no apparent effects on the structure of haemoglobin or its ability to transport oxygen around the body.
-However, the deoxy form of HbS has an exposed hydrophobic patch, which causes HbS molecules to join to form long, inflexible chains.
-Under conditions of low oxygen concentration in the bloodstream, such as exercise, stress, altitude, or dehydration, HbS polymerization forms fibrous precipitates within the red blood cell.
+However, the deoxy form of HbS has an exposed hydrophobic patch, which causes HbS molecules to form long, inflexible chains.
+Under conditions of low oxygen concentration in the bloodstream, such as exercise, stress, altitude, or dehydration, HbS polymerisation forms fibrous precipitates within the red blood cell.
 In people homozygous for the sickle cell mutation, the presence of long-chain polymers of HbS distort the shape of the red blood cell from a smooth, doughnut-like shape to the sickle shape, making it fragile and susceptible to blocking or breaking within capillaries.

 In people heterozygous for HbS (carriers of sickle cell disease), the polymerisation problems are minor because the normal allele can produce half of the haemoglobin.
 Sickle cell carriers have symptoms only if they are deprived of oxygen (for example, at altitude) or while severely dehydrated.